Southern Heart Shaped Shot Pouch

 This shot pouch is shown on pages 16-17 of Jim Webb’s book.
 It is a very simple two piece (back with flap, and front) pouch flat sewn along the bottom and up the sides with a brass button holding the flap closed.
 It is little under 7″ wide x 6″ high.
 It is basically just large enough for your hand, and I would only expect to carry a few balls, some patch material, and maybe a measure and a couple flints.
 I imagine it being carried with a squirrel rifle and paired it with a very small banded screw-tip horn for just a few shots.

 The horn is about 10 1/2″ around the outside curve (staple to stopper) with a base plug about 2 1/8″ in diameter.
+It is straight so it can be correct as either a left or right hand carry, and has been setup as a right hand carry.
 I figure it might hold 10 shots worth of powder for a small caliber rifle.

-The pouch body and strap are made from 3-4 oz vegetable tanned cowhide.
+The pouch body and strap are made from 3-4 oz (new pouches have 6 oz straps) vegetable tanned cowhide.
 An iron buckle is used for strap adjustment.
-The strap is about 51″ top of bag to top of bag, but can be shortened as much as you like.
+The strap can generally be cut up to at least 60″ top of bag to top of bag.
 The leather is stained with vinegar and iron for a blue-black color and finished with mink oil and black shoe polish.

 Pillow Ticking and Leather Pouch